NGI-TRUSTCHAIN/TokEngine/WALKTHROUGH.md

 }
 ```

+The value is the balance of the genesis user `#11` which deployed the test CAD29 token with an initial balance of $1m (since USDC uses 6 decimals)

 > [!NOTE]
 > If you use a different `operatorAddress` or `receiverAddress` in the config
 > you will need to change `#11` and if you have a different CAD29 USDC token you will need to change